 In 2017, the Colorado General Assembly passed House Bill 17-1284, which required certain employers effective January 1, 2019 to request a check of the Adult Protective Services data system (CAPS) to determine whether a prospective employee has been substantiated of causing or committing mistreatment (physical or sexual abuse, caretaker neglect, or exploitation) of an at-risk adult.
 Employers who are required to request a CAPS check for new employees include health facilities, adult day care facilities, nursing homes, regional centers for persons with intellectual and developmental disabilities, home care agencies, service provider agencies for persons with IDD, and other service and care providers who work with at-risk adults.
 Colorado joins many other states in creating a process for employers to check APS records prior to hiring a new employee.
+In 2018, NAPSA reported that there are about 25 other states (26 total) with similar "registries", as they are often referred to in other states.

-From January 2019 to June 2019, the CAPS Check Unit (CCU) received 56,041 requests for CAPS checks on potential employees.
-Of those, the CCU identified 98 hits (meaning that of the CAPS check requests from authorized employers, 98 were confirmed to have been substantiated as a perpetrator of mistreatment against an at-risk adult in CAPS).
+In Fiscal Year 2019-20, the CAPS Check Unit (CCU) received 113,005 requests for CAPS checks on potential employees.
+Of those, the CCU identified 382 hits or matches (meaning that of the CAPS check requests from authorized employers, these were confirmed to have been substantiated as a perpetrator of mistreatment against an at-risk adult in CAPS).
 CAPS checks are "flagged", i.e., each week CAPS check staff cross-check potential employee requests for CAPS checks against newly substantiated perpetrators from the week before.
 If there is a "match" the employer will be notified of the new substantiation.
-Of the 98 hits, 37 were flagged hits.
-When there is a "hit" the employer is provided information on the date of the investigation, the county department that conducted the investigation, the mistreatment type (abuse, neglect, or exploitation), and the severity level (impact) of the mistreatment on the client.
+Of the 382 hits, 191 were flagged hits.
+When there is a match the employer is provided information on the date of the investigation, the county department that conducted the investigation, the mistreatment type (physical abuse, sexual abuse, caretaker neglect, or exploitation), and the severity level (impact) of the mistreatment on the client.

 House Bill 17-1284 also established due process for people substantiated in an APS case of mistreatment against an at-risk adult, which became effective on July 1, 2018.
-Appeal requests are handled by the Child and Adult Maltreatment Dispute Review Section (CAMDRS), which is located in the Administrative Review Division of the Department.
+All the states with a similar process require that substantiated perpetrators be notified of their placement on the registry (NAPSA, 2018).
+Appeal requests are handled by the Child and Adult Mistreatment Dispute Review Section (CAMDRS), which is located in the Administrative Review Division of the Department.
 Per rule (12 CCR 2518-1), an appeal can only be made if there was not a preponderance of evidence or if what was substantiated as mistreatment does not meet the statutory or regulatory definition of mistreatment.